This post may contain affiliate links. Please read my disclosure policy.

 (Slightly adapted from a recipe by Alton Brown, 2008, on Foodnetwork)

-And finally, are you still looking for more key lime recipes?
+Looking for more key lime recipes?
 Here you go!

 There’s a specialty cheese shop on Sanibel Island that sells frozen pieces of key lime pie dipped in magic shell.
 I don’t think I’ll try that next year but key lime cookies are probably in my future.
 I hope you have a wonderful father’s day weekend.
 My father has been gone a long, long time and I still miss him so.
 But if your father is still around – give him a big hug and a great big thank you!
 One of my favorite fathers in the whole world, just happens to be the father of my children.
 Maybe he would like a key lime ice cream sandwich and something on the grill for father’s day.
 We’ll see!
 Thanks so much for stopping by.